Prime reciprocal magic square: Introduction

 In contrast with its rows and columns, the diagonals of this square do not sum to 27; however, their mean is 27, as one diagonal adds to 23 while the other adds to 31.

 All prime reciprocals in any base with a $p - 1$ period will generate magic squares where all rows and columns produce a magic constant, and only a select few will be full, such that their diagonals, rows and columns collectively yield equal sums.

 Decimal expansions

-In a full, or otherwise prime reciprocal magic square with $p - 1$ period, the even number of k−th rows in the square are arranged by multiples of $1/p$ — not necessarily successively — where a magic constant can be obtained.
+In a full, or otherwise prime reciprocal magic square with $p - 1$ period, the even number of k−th rows in the square are arranged by multiples of $1/p$ — not necessarily consecutively — where a magic constant can be obtained.

 For instance, an even repeating cycle from an odd, prime reciprocal of p that is divided into n−digit strings creates pairs of complementary sequences of digits that yield strings of nines (9) when added together: